 How To Propagate Calathea Musaica

-A calathea musaica is best propagated by dividing off the smaller plants at the case.
+They are best propagated by dividing off the smaller plants at the base.
 Follow these steps:

 - You’ll need a plant that already has smaller plants developing and growing around it’s base.